-- This appliance is only for use with the type of gas indicated on the rating plate.
-This appliance is not convertible for use with other gases. - Do not place Propane/Lp supply tank(s) inside any structure.
-Locate Propane/Lp supply tank(s) outdoors. - 3.
-If you smell gas - Shut off gas supply. - Do not try to light any appliance. - Do not touch any electrical switch: do not use any phone in your building.

-- Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - 4.
-This heater shall not be installed in a bedroom or bathroom. - Do not use this heater as a wood-burning heater.
-Use only the logs provided with the heater. - Do not add extra logs or ornaments such as pine cones, vermiculite, or rock wool.
+- This appliance is only for use with the type of gas indicated on the rat ing plate.
+This appliance is not con vertible for use with other gases. - Do not place Propane/LP supply tank(s) inside any structure.Locate Propane/LP supply tank(s) outdoors. - 3.
+If you smell gas - Shut off gas supply. - Do not try to light any appliance. - Do not touch any electrical switch: do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. and to replace any part of the control system, and any gas control, which has been under water. - 4.
+This heater shall not be installed in a bedroom or bathroom. - 5.Do not use this heater as a wood-burning heater.
+Use only the logs provided with the heater. - 6.Do not add extra logs or ornaments such as pine cones, vermiculite, or rock wool.
 Using these added items can cause sooting.
 Do not add lava rock around base.
 Rock and debris could fall into the control area of heater.
-After servicing, always replace screen before operating heater. - 7.
-You must operate this heater with the heater screen in place.
-Make sure heater screen is in place before running heater. - 8.
-This heater is designed to be smokeless.
-If logs ever appear to smoke, turn off heater and call a qualified service person.
-Note: During initial operation, slight smoking could occur due to log curing and heater burning manufacturing residues. - 9.
-To prevent the creation of soot, follow the instructions in Cleaning and Maintenance(page 13). - 10.Before using furniture polish, wax, carpet cleaner, or similar products, turn heater off.
-If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 11.
-This heater needs fresh air ventilation to run properly.
-This heater has an Oxygen Depletion Sensing (ODS) safety shutoff system.
-The ODS shuts down the heater if not enough fresh air is available.
-See Air for Combustion and Ventilation, pages 5 through 6.
-If heater keeps shutting off, see Troubleshooting, pages 15 through 16. - 12.
-Do not run heater: - Where flammable liquids or vapors are used or stored. - Under dusty conditions. - 13.Do not use this heater to cook food or burn paper or other objects. - 14.
-Do not use this heater if any part has been under water.
-Immedia-
+After servicing, always replace screen before operating heater. - You must operate this heater with sure heater screen is in place before running heater.